 - Vash.
-He has a Badass Longcoat, Cool Shades, not one but two badass nicknames ("the Stampede, the Humanoid Typhoon,"), a 60 billion-double-dollar bounty on his head, and a very large gun.
-About the only thing he didn't have going for him was a giant robot.
-Vash is OFFERED sex by two women following his saving the town by defeating the Nebraskas and allowing them to claim the reward.
-He acts drunk, and like he's passed out and they leave disappointed, while we are treated to a shot of an open eyed and completely sober Vash looking regretful but determined.
+He has a Badass Longcoat, Cool Shades, not one but two badass nicknames ("the Stampede, the Humanoid Typhoon"), a 60 billion-double-dollar bounty on his head, and a very large gun.
+About the only thing he doesn't have going for him is a giant robot.
+Vash is offered sex by two women following his saving the town by defeating the Nebraskas and allowing them to claim the reward.
+He acts drunk, and like he's passed out and they leave disappointed, while we are treated to a shot of an open-eyed and completely sober Vash looking regretful but determined.

 - Code Geass:

 - Despite a surprisingly attractive Unwanted Harem all making advances toward Lelouch in one form or another, he remains a virgin for the entire series.
 Word of God even states that Lelouch was too busy with his Magnificent Bastardry to have time for women.